Breakout sessions, Part 1

 The massive proliferation of falsified and distorted facts via social media has become a political challenge for democracy and open societies.
 Modern disinformation, whether driven by foreign governments or domestic political stakeholders, has influenced public debates and elections in Europe and the USA.
 How it is possible to protect public discourse, media and policymaking from negative effects of propaganda – in accordance with democratic and professional standards?
 The session will focus on best practices and recommendations from political, journalistic and academic points of view.

-Speakers: Marta Orosz (Corrective, Germany); Galyna Schimansky-Geier (StopFake, Ukraine); Martina Chapman (Mercury Insight, Ireland); Representative of NATO
+Speakers: Marta Orosz (Correctiv, Germany); Galyna Schimansky-Geier (StopFake, Ukraine); Martina Chapman (Mercury Insight, Ireland), Paolo Cesarini (DG CONNECT, European Commission)

 Moderator: Christian Spahr (Konrad Adenauer Stiftung)

 Civic and Media Education in the Digital Age.
 Pedagogical practices to combat discrimination and promote democratic participation

 In the last 15 years European countries witnessed a growing number of hate crimes towards immigrants and minorities.
 Discriminatory discourses are also echoed online, since racist organizations use the Internet to spread othering rhetoric.
 Concerns emerged about the impact of hate messages on youth and the role of media in reinforcing stereotyped representations of the ‘others’.
 Media education can be a pedagogical strategy to develop youth’s awareness of (anti-)discrimination and support their participation as democratic citizens.